-- We take voting seriously: Exercising our voting rights is a fundamental responsibility for shareholders and a key tool to support improved returns, sustainable business behaviours and to build better financial futures. - Our aim is to encourage positive change at our investee companies through engagement and voting. - We are introducing new policies on climate change and gender diversity: We will engage with companies on these issues which are, in our view, material environmental and social concerns that need urgent and significant improvement and will not support boards where companies do not meet our expectations.
+- We take voting seriously: Exercising our voting rights is a fundamental responsibility for shareholders and a key tool to support improved returns, sustainable business behaviours and to build better financial futures. - Our aim is to encourage positive change at our investee companies through engagement and voting. - In 2021, we introduced new policies on climate change and gender diversity to promote positive corporate action: We are engaging with companies on these issues which are, in our view, material environmental and social concerns that need urgent and significant improvement.
+We continue to advocate for improvements in these areas and will not support boards where companies do not meet our expectations.

-Climate
+Climate change